-(10-70%), as well as other approved varieties (maximum 30%) blended.
+(10-70%), as well as other approved varieties (max.
+30%) blended.
 The Bianco Passito

 is made from Ansonica and / or Moscato Muscat Blanc

 is out Sangiovese

-(to 60%), as well as other approved varieties (max 40%, of which max 20% white) blended.
+(60%) and other approved varieties (max.
+40%, of which max.
+20% white) are blended.
 The Rosso

-(also as Riserva
+(also called Riserva

-) consists of Sangiovese (to 60%).
+) consists of Sangiovese (60%).

 The varietal wines

-, Sangiovese or Sangioveto (a rose) and Vermentino.
+, Sangiovese or Sangioveto (a rosé) and Vermentino.
 The White Vin Santo

 is produced like the Bianco.
-The rosé-colored Vin Santo Occhio di Pernice
+The rose-colored Vin Santo Occhio di Pernice

-is blended from Sangiovese (60%) and other approved varieties (40% maximum, of which 20% are white).
+is blended from Sangiovese (60%) and other approved varieties (max.
+40%, of which max.
+20% white).

-Of the Elba Aleatico Passito
+The Elba Aleatico Passito